Callum Wilson (footballer, born 2004): Club career

-Wilson began his career playing Saturday league football for AFC Telford United's academy.
+Wilson was born in Telford and began his career playing Saturday league football for AFC Telford United's academy.
 In 2016, he moved to the youth setup at Derby County at under-13 level.
 Wilson remained with Derby until under-16 level when he made the move to League One club Shrewsbury Town.
 Wilson made his senior debut for the club, whilst a first-year scholar, on 5 October 2021, starting in an EFL Trophy match against Wolverhampton Wanderers U21s.
 On 19 October, Wilson was an unused substitute in a League One match away at Oxford United, which Shrewsbury lost 2–0.

 In July 2022, Wilson joined newly-promoted Championship side Sunderland on a two-year deal.
+Wilson was released at the end of the 2023–24 season without making a senior appearance.

+On 13 September 2024, Wilson signed for National League North side Rushall Olympic.

 International career

 On 17 March 2022, Wilson was called up to the Northern Ireland under-18 team, whom he qualifies for through his father.
 Wilson made his international debut in a 2-0 loss to Belgium U18.